alexandru-toma/Readable/README.md

-# MyReads Project
+# Readable Project

 This is Alexandru Toma's project Readable done for Udacity's React Redux course.
 The goal of this project is to show that the student has developed the necessary skills learned through 2nd stage of the course.

-## TL;DR
+## Installation

+### Client Installation

 In order to install and launch the project, please do the following:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+### Server Installation

+* Readable API server can be found at the following [link:](https://github.com/udacity/reactnd-project-readable-starter).
+* Inspect the README file to get more info about the installation of this specific part.

 ## What You're Getting
 ```bash